 Societe Generale reinforces its commitments to climate

 On the occasion of COP26, Societe Generale reinforces its commitments in the fight against global warming.
 Societe Generale places sustainable development at the heart of its strategy.
-The Group is committed to the fight against climate change and aims to be carbon neutral by 2050.
+The Group is committed to aligning its portfolios with trajectories aiming at carbon neutrality by 2050 with the ambitious goal to limit global warming by 1,5°C.

 "Societe Generale believes in the leading role of banks and alliances in the acceleration needed to achieve the objectives towards carbon neutrality defined in the Paris Agreement.
 We want to contribute to a transition that is both proactive and responsible, by building together, with our clients, a better and sustainable future with responsible and innovative solutions.
 This is our corporate purpose.
 Sustainable development is at the heart of our strategy and involves all our teams across the Group, in every activity, function and geography”, says Frédéric Oudéa, Chief Executive Officer of Societe Generale.